amos-project2/metadata-hub/documentation/wiki/Server.md

 #### searchForFileMetadata()
 [![Ooops, there should be an image :(](https://github.com/amos-project2/metadata-hub/blob/develop/documentation/images/server/searchForMetadata.PNG?raw=true)](https://github.com/amos-project2/metadata-hub/blob/develop/documentation/images/server/searchForMetadata.PNG?raw=true)

-"searchForFileMetadata()" is our only GraphQL query and it offers a lot of options to specify which file metadata we want to have returned.
+"searchForFileMetadata()" is our only GraphQL query, and it offers a lot of options to specify which file metadata we want to have returned.
+Using the options metadata_attributes, metadata_values, metadata_options it can query for any metadatum using the specified options.
+An example can be seen above, in the "complicated GraphQL" query example.
 ```
 searchForFileMetadata:
     Searches for all file metadata dependent on the specified search options.